 then the Club must satisfy the Board that such excess increase as is referred to in E.18.2 arises as a result of contractual commitments entered into on or before 31 January 2013, and/or that it has been funded only by Club Own Revenue Uplift and/or profit from player trading as disclosed in the Club’s Annual Accounts for that Contract Year.”

 The definition of “Club Own Revenue Uplift” is set out at A.1.32 of the PL rules and means “any increase in a Club’s revenue… when compared with its revenue in … 2012/13 (excluding Central Funds fee payments.”

 The practical effect of the above is that only a £4m increase in the wage bill for PL clubs per season will be permitted.
-If a PL club spends more than an additional £4m on wages from the previous season, the additional wage cost can only be funded by increased commercial revenues that the club has made during that same season.
+If a PL club spends more than an additional £4m on wages from the previous season, the additional wage cost can only be funded by increased non-centrally distributed revenues that the club has made during that same season.
 The below table sets out the defined amounts:

 |Season||The extra amount of PL Central Fund revenue that can be used to fund player wage costs (cumulative)||If the wage bill is below the following figure, then the club are exempt from the restrictions|

 By way of practical example, if Liverpool’s 2012/13 wage bill is around £125m and for the 2013/14 season it increases to £130m, the club has spent £1m more than is permitted under Rule E.18.
 Liverpool must demonstrate to the PL that the £1m additional wage cost arises either from: